 - Go slowly.
 Syringe feeding is typically a time-consuming process that requires patience.

 - Follow the meal by syringing at least 5-10 ml of water.
 If the gut is moving slowly, this will minimize the risk of the food bolus drying out as it sits within the stomach.
-Alternatively,subcutaneous fluids can be administered to ensure hydration.
+Additionally, subcutaneous fluids can be administered to ensure hydration.

 Small herbivores need more roughage or “scratch factor” in their diet long-term.
-Emeraid Intensive Care Herbivore should not be fed for more than 5 to 7 days, however Emeraid Sustain Herbivore can be offered long term..
+EmerAid Intensive Care Herbivore should not be fed for more than 7 to 10 days, however EmerAid Sustain Herbivore can be offered long term.

 Ackerman N. Companion Animal Nutrition: A Manual for Veterinary Nurses and Technicians.
 Butterworth Heinemann Elsevier , St. Louis, 2008.